 Three is two, two is one, and one is none.

 Basically, you need two copies of your file to even pretend you have the file at all and having three copies of the one file is the only way to feel safe.

 An extension of this idea is also diversifying the physical location of your files.
 Having a file on your computer and on an external hard drive on your desk is a great start but if a fire breaks out in your office those files are gone.
-Using Dropbox as a small-scale solution for your most important files is a great plan.
+Using Dropbox for your most important files is a perfect solution.
 Your files are uploaded to a remote server immediately and constantly kept up to date.
-Unfortunately, this solution is expensive as a total backup solution, especially if you have lots of videos or photos.
+Unfortunately, this solution is expensive as a total backup storage solution, especially if you have lots of videos or photos.

 The biggest difference between Dropbox and Backblaze is scale.
 Backblaze covers your entire computer and any external hard drive plugged into it as well for $5 a month.
 There is no limit at all.
 Compare that to Dropbox, which will give you 1 terabyte for $8.25 a month (if you pay annually).
 This difference is because Backblaze is mainly a one-way tool.
 You are putting data into Backblaze and (hopefully) never pulling it out.
 Use the free version of Dropbox but pay for Backblaze, they are not competitors but complementary.

 Backing up your computer is a vital part of a healthy digital life.
-You need to be backing up your computer regularly and I have not found a better first step than Backblaze.
+You need to be backing up your computer regularly and I have not found a better option than Backblaze.